Stochastic comparisons of sample mean differences for multivariate random variables

-0.01cm \centerline{ {\bf Abstract}} In this paper, we establish the stochastic ordering of the Gini indexes for multivariate elliptical risks which generalized the corresponding results for multivariate normal risks.
-It is shown that several conditions on dispersion matrices and the components of dispersion matrices of multivariate normal risks for the monotonicity of the Gini index in the usual stochastic order and increasing convex order proposed by Samanthi, Wei and Brazauskas (2016) and Kim and Kim (2019) are also suitable for multivariate elliptical risks.
-We also study the tail probability of Gini index for multivariate elliptical risks and revised a large deviation result for the Gini indexes of multivariate normal risks in Kim and Kim (2019).
+0.01cm \centerline{ {\bf Abstract}} The Gini mean difference is a fundamental statistical measure of dispersion used in many fields.
+This paper establishes the usual stochastic orders and increasing convex orders between the Gini mean differences for multivariate elliptical random variables which generalized the corresponding results for multivariate normal random variables.
+We also study the tail probability of the Gini mean difference for multivariate elliptical random variable and revise a large deviation result for the Gini mean difference of multivariate normal random variable in Kim and Kim (2019).